christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 title: "Forgejo Actions Notification Development"
 description: "
 Some stories of how I work on Forgejo.
+How is a Go project structured?
+What's the point of Forgejo's layered architecture and what's that pub-sub pattern?
+Additionally, I exhaustively explain how to setup a development environment for Forgejo.
 "
 banner: /social_banner/forgejo_actions_notification.png
 thumb: ../../../static/social_banner/forgejo_actions_notification.png